sigasi/sigasi_insights/content/releasenotes/sigasi-4.10.md

 We recommend at least **4GB of memory** available for Sigasi Studio, and you need **about 300MB** of free disk space.

+# Sigasi Studio 4.10.1 point release

+On December 17 we released Sigasi Studio 4.10.1.
+This release fixes the following reported issues:

+* Suppress warning Quick Fix sometimes puts the `@suppress` comment on the wrong line

 Thanks for all the bug reports and enabling Talkback.